wp-plugins/idx-broker-platinum/readme.txt

 <li>NEW Client Capture Tools.
 Email Update tracking, client traffic stats, force or request registration pop-up (or send them to your own customized signup form). </li>
 <li>Add a full sized Map Widget(s) to ANY page on your site (NEW).</li>
 <li>NEW - Customize your client capture forms; change the opacity behind the lead capture pop-up, customize fields, and much more!</li>
+<li>NEW - Use short codes to add IDX Page Links and Widgets to your WordPress Posts and Pages!</li>
 <li>And much more.
 Login to our <a href="http://ptdemo.idxbroker.com/" target="_blank">Control Panel</a> for more info!</li>
 </ul>